-My Dad passed away on November 1, 2010.
+My Dad passed away in 2010.
 It was unexpected.
 It was absolutely devastating.
 It was the most heartbreaking and soul crushing event of my life.
 My Dad checked out on his own terms, and made the decision to take his life.

 It has taken me over 7 years to say this (or in this case, type it) out loud, without taking a pause, and without collapsing into my tears immediately after saying it.